-8 CRPF personnel killed, 6 injured in Maoist attack in Chhattisgarh’s Sukma
+9 CRPF jawan killed after Maoists blow up vehicle in Chhattisgarh's Sukma

-Raipur: Eight personnel of the Central Reserve Police Force (CRPF) were killed when suspected Maoists blew up their mine-protected vehicle (MPV) in Chhattisgarh's Sukma district on Tuesday, an official said.
+Raipur: Nine personnel of the Central Reserve Police Force (CRPF) were killed and few others were injured when suspected Maoists blew up their mine-protected vehicle (MPV) in Chhattisgarh's Sukma district on Tuesday, an official said.

-Six CRPF personnel are injured, out of which four are critical, news agency ANI reported.

-The blast occurred when a team of CRPF's 212th battalion was patrolling in a forest in Kistaram area of Sukma, located around 500 kms from here, a paramilitary official told news agency PTI.
+The blast occurred when a team of CRPF's 212th battalion was patrolling in a forest in Kistaram area of Sukma, located around 500 kms from Raipur, a paramilitary official told news agency PTI.

-"Eight paramilitary personnel, belonging to the 212th battalion, were killed in the blast," he said.

 The security men were conducting an area-domination operation in the forest of Kistaram when the Maoists blew up the CRPF's mine-protected vehicle, he said.